 A Cochrane review summarises the evidence for personalised care and support planning (Personalised care planning for adults with chronic or long-term health conditions).
 Coulter A, Entwistle VA et al 2015 http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD010523.pub2/abstract.

 Improvements are seen when personalised care and support planning is integrated into routine care, includes goal setting and action planning and ensures both practitioners and patients receive appropriate training and support.

 Angela Coulter delivered a keynote speech entitled 'Care and support planning - the time is now' at our Community of Practice Network Event in June 2016 and discussed some of the findings from the review.
 To see a summary of some of the key points Angela raised please click the link below:

-More recently NESTA's People Powered Health Programme estimated that over 4 billion pounds could be saved annually if comprehensive support for self management was implemented in England.
-Year of Care (via care and support planning and commissioning non-traditional services to support self management) provides a systematic and practical approach to putting support for self management into routine practice.
+Year of Care (via personalised care and support planning and commissioning non-traditional services to support self-management) provides a systematic and practical approach to putting support for self-management into routine practice.